rduplain/memo/startups-for-people-with-problems.md

 With every new investment, founders dilute.
-As do any other shareholders: common stock holders (anyone receiving equity as part of compensation, founders included), and previous investors.
+As do any other shareholders: common stock holders (anyone receiving equity as part of compensation, founders included) and previous investors.
 This means that if you are 100% owner, or if you have a 50/50 split (etc) between founders, then your share in the total ownership will decrease as you add each investor.
 All of this is tracked in a document called the capitalization table ("cap table" for "who put in what"